mjhea0/node-getting-started/readme.md

   This creates a new directory with a basic project structure.

-2. Before we can beginning developing, navigate into the folder then install the Express dependencies from the *package.json* file:
+2. Before we can beginning developing, navigate into the folder then run the following command to load the Express dependencies from the *package.json* file:
   ```sh
   $ npm install
   ```